There are many natural ingredients for steaming hair in Nigeria.

 As a source of silica, they also improve the hair’s strength and thickness.

-Their antimicrobial properties make them practical for improving scalp health.
+And their antimicrobial properties make them effective for improving scalp health.

 What you’ll need